-In any event, it is clear from the Eurostat statistics that at the time when the contested regulation was adopted imports of sugar qualifying for EC/OCT cumulation of origin were higher than at the time when Regulation No 2423/1999 was adopted, which casts doubt on the effectiveness of the measure introduced by the latter regulation, that is to say, a minimum import price for the product concerned.

-In those circumstances it was reasonable for the Commission to take the view, in seeking to reconcile the objectives of the common agricultural policy and of the association of the OCTs with the Community, that the temporary restriction of imports of sugar and mixtures under the EC/OCT cumulation of origin regime was an appropriate means of attaining the objective pursued and that it did not go beyond what was necessary to do so (see, to that effect, Case C-301/97 Netherlands v Council, cited in paragraph 164 above, paragraph 137).
+In any event, Regulation No 2423/1999 did not have the effect of reducing imports of sugar under the EC/OCT cumulation of origin regime, which casts doubt on the effectiveness of the measure introduced by the latter regulation, that is to say, a minimum import price for the product concerned (Joined Cases T-94/00, T-110/00 and T-159/00 Rica Foods and Others v Commission [2002] ECR II-4683, paragraph 172).
+In those circumstances it was reasonable for the Commission to take the view, in seeking to reconcile the objectives of the common agricultural policy and of the association of the OCTs with the Community, that the temporary restriction of imports of sugar and mixtures under the EC/OCT cumulation of origin regime was an appropriate means of attaining the objective pursued and that it did not go beyond what was necessary to do so (see, to that effect, Case C-301/97 Netherlands v Council, cited in paragraph 149 above, paragraph 137).

-Fourthly, the applicants maintain that the ceiling laid down for sugar which may be imported under the EC/OCT cumulation of origin regime, namely 3 340 tonnes of sugar over seven months, infringes the principle of proportionality.
+159 Fourthly, the applicants maintain that the ceiling laid down for sugar which may be imported under the EC/OCT cumulation of origin regime, namely 4 848 tonnes of sugar over five months, infringes the principle of proportionality.

-Thus, in the first place, the Commission infringed Article 109(2) of the OCT Decision by excluding imports made in 1999 from its calculation of the import quota for sugar or mixtures qualifying for EC/OCT cumulation of origin.
+160 Thus, in the first place, the Commission infringed Article 109(2) of the OCT Decision by excluding imports made in 1999 from its calculation of the import quota for sugar or mixtures qualifying for EC/OCT cumulation of origin.
 The applicants explain in that regard that imports into the Community of sugar qualifying for ACP/OCT cumulation of origin had been made virtually impossible by Decision 97/803 from 1 December 1997.
 The Commission is not entitled to discount imports made in 1999 on the ground that they are exponential, since they correspond to the normal sugar production of producers established in the OCTs.
 Since the figures for 1997 and 1998 come from an infant industry they are not representative.
-As for the investigation by the European Anti-Fraud Office